Tsum Valley Trek- 15 Days

 Equipment Lists for Tsum Valley Trek- 15 Days

-While packing for “Tsum Valley Trekking,” warm clothing is important to ensure comfort and safety, while non-essential gear such as a knife may simply come in handy.
+While packing for “Tsum Valley Trek,” warm clothing is important to ensure comfort and safety, while non-essential gear, such as a knife, may simply come in handy.
 Here we have a suggested packing list to guide you in preparation:

-(Note: This is just a guideline to help you on your preparation.)
+(Note: This is just a guideline to help you with your preparation.)

 Upper Body Layers